-Here the key $\mathbf{S} \mathbf{W}_{0}^{k}$ and value $\mathbf{S} \mathbf{W}_{0}^{v}$ are irrelevant to $h$.
-Hence we need only compute them once rather than computing them several times.
-As a result, we can make a significant saving in computational cost, especially if the number of heads is large.
-Multi-query attention has been successfully incorporated into recent large language models, such as Llama 2 \citep{touvron-etal:2023llama2} and Falcon\footnote{https://falconllm.tii.ae/index.html}.
+Because the keys $\mathbf{S} \mathbf{W}_{0}^{k}$ and values $\mathbf{S} \mathbf{W}_{0}^{v}$ are independent of $h$, they are computed and stored only once, rather than redundantly for each head.
+This yields significant computational and memory bandwidth savings during inference, especially when the number of attention heads is large.
+Due to its efficiency, multi-query attention (and its variant, grouped-query attention) has been successfully integrated into modern large language models, including Llama 2~\citep{touvron-etal:2023llama2} and Falcon\footnote{https://falconllm.tii.ae/index.html}.

-By extending the idea of sharing to more general situations, any intermediate states can be shared across a neural network.
-For example, reusing neuron activations allows a sub-model to be applied multiple times.
-For Transformers, sharing can be considered inside the process of self-attention.
-It is found that the attention maps of different layers are similar in some NLP tasks \citep{xiao-etal:2019sharing}.
-Therefore, it is reasonable to compute the attention map only once and then use it in the following layers.
+By extending the idea of sharing to more general situations, intermediate states can, in principle, be shared across a neural network.
+Reusing neuron activations, for instance, allows sub-components to be evaluated multiple times efficiently.
+In Transformers, this method can be applied directly to the self-attention matrices.
+Studies have empirically shown that attention maps across adjacent layers are often highly correlated in certain NLP tasks~\citep{xiao-etal:2019sharing}.
+As a result, a computationally efficient strategy is to compute the dense attention map once and reuse it across subsequent layers.

-If we make a further generalization of the sharing mechanism, we can view it as a process by which we use the result produced previously rather than computing it on the fly.
+More broadly, the sharing mechanism can be viewed as a process by which we reuse previously computed results rather than recomputing them on the fly.
 It is thus possible to reuse the information across different runs of a neural network.
-A related example is \textbf{reversible residual networks}, in which activations of one layer can be recovered from the activations of the following layer \citep{gomez-etal:2017reversible}.
+A related example is \textbf{reversible residual networks}, in which activations of one layer can be recovered from the activations of the following layer~\citep{gomez-etal:2017reversible}.
 Hence we only keep the output of the latest layer in the forward pass.
 Then, in the backward pass of training, we reconstruct the output of each layer from its successor.
-One advantage of this reversible treatment is that the information produced in the forward pass is shared implicitly, and the model is memory-efficient \citep{kitaev-etal:2020reformer}.
+One advantage of this reversible design is that the information produced in the forward pass is shared implicitly, and the model is memory-efficient~\citep{kitaev-etal:2020reformer}.